Profits and Gains from Business or Profession (PGBP)

 Taxation on Income from Profits and Gains

-Taxation plays a significant role in the determination of taxable income from PGBP.
+Taxation plays a significant role in determining PGBP’s taxable income.
 Governments impose taxes on the income generated by businesses and professionals to fund public services and infrastructure development.
 The tax rates and regulations vary depending on the business or profession’s jurisdiction and legal structure.
 Individuals and entities must understand the applicable tax laws, maintain proper records, and fulfil their tax obligations to avoid penalties and ensure compliance.

 Deductions and Allowances for Income from PGBP